One of the startups working to make gameplay recording ubiquitous on mobile is adding new features to facilitate that process in its app.

 While Kamcord is making strides, it still faces competition from the established leader in console and PC-game streaming, Twitch, which Google just purchased and made a subsidiary of YouTube.

-Kamcord allows users to record and share a video of their mobile gameplay.
-Developers integrate Kamcord into their mobile games to drive more downloads.
+Kamcord allows users to record and share videos of their mobile gameplay.
+Developers integrate Kamcord into their mobile games to drive retention, increase downloads, and build community.

 Powered by VBProfiles